Campaign of the Month: October 2017

 Effect: This family of related Merits reduces some of the inherent drawbacks of being undead.
 Remember that characters can temporary reduce their Beast score in most of these areas by making Rouse checks: this Merit just lets them do so permanently, and for free.

-Effect: In the horrific event of your diablerie, the Kindred who commits the act gains none of the benefits of diablerie (lowered generation, Disciplines, Blood Potency, etc.) and suffers all of the drawbacks (tainted aura, Stain, diablerie addiction, etc.).
+Effect: In the horrific event of your diablerie, the Kindred who commits the act gains none of the benefits of diablerie (lowered generation, Disciplines, Blood Potency, etc.).
 Obviously, this won’t do you much good, but it is a way to give one final “Screw you!” to your murderer.
 And your allies can always avenge you…

 Effect: Anarchs have adapted a bit of real-world surgery and a little body horror into a series of morbid reconstruction techniques to help injured Kindred heal.
 Night Doctor Surgery helps bones reset, and speeds the knitting of flesh.
 With an hour of treatment, roll Intelligence + Medicine.
 You can spend successes to lower the penalties from the Injured Condition by 1.
 With GM discretion, this Merit may be used over time to make changes to facial appearance.
 Performing Night Doctor Surgery on yourself imposes Disadvantage on the roll.
 You may only make one attempt to treat a given injury.